idleberg/ApplePips-Xcode/README.md

 # Apple Pips for Xcode

-A color scheme inspired by [Cold Spring Fault Less Youth][1], the second album by British band Mount Kimbie.
+A color scheme inspired by the GiveUpArt's artwork for the [Apple Pips][1] record label.

 ![Screenshot][2]